 Case II had a score below the fiftieth percentile on the Graves" Design Judgment Test pre-test, but the artistic ability of the student increased to a high score above the fiftieth percentile.
-This student found that artistic ability e rs which involved design principles.
-A r of fabric flower arrangements were made by this student before the retest was given.
+This student found that artistic ability helped in making fabric flowers which involved design principles.
+A number of fabric flower arrangements were made by this student before the retest was given.